home with for sale sign

 • Selling to a cash buyer who is willing to purchase the property with the lien in place

-• Negotiating a lower payoff amount, which may allow you to settle the debt for less than the full amount owed
+• Negotiate a lower payoff amount, which may allow you to settle the debt for less than the full amount owed

-• Requesting a lien discharge, which removes the lien from the property title while allowing it to remain attached to other assets
+• Requesting a lien discharge (IRS), which removes the lien from the property title while allowing it to remain attached to other assets

-• Applying for subordination, which does not remove the lien but allows another creditor, like a mortgage lender, to be paid first, and the IRS may approve it if the sale proceeds fully cover the tax debt, ensuring they receive payment before any funds go to the seller
+• Applying for subordination (IRS), which does not remove the lien but allows another creditor, like a mortgage lender, to be paid first, and the IRS may approve it if the sale proceeds fully cover the tax debt, ensuring they receive payment before any funds go to the seller

 If you’re considering any of these options, it’s best to contact the lienholder early or work with a real estate attorney to determine the best course of action.